 One of the best tourist attractions and date spots in Seoul is Namsan Tower and the Locks of Love.
-Namsan Tower or N Seoul Tower marks the highest point in Seoul.
-It is located at the peak of Namsan Mountain.
+It marks the highest point in Seoul and is located at the peak of Namsan Mountain.
 It’s where locals and tourists go to for a breathtaking 360-degree panoramic view of the city.

-I visited in the morning and it was not as crowded as I had expected it to be.
-I read the reviews about the place and saw some pictures of it online and for some reason, it looked like it was always jampacked with people.
+I visited in the morning and was surprised to see that it wasn’t crowded as I had expected it to be.
+I read the reviews about the place and saw pictures of it online and for some reason, it looked like it was always jampacked with people.
 I eventually figured out why.
 It’s because visitors flock the tower in the afternoon to catch the sunset.

 N Seoul Tower is open 365 days a year.
 However, opening hours may change depending on weather conditions and operating schedule.